-LAST APPRAISAL LAST ASSESSMENT LAST EQUALIZED ASSESSMENT PART III.
+LAST APPRAISAL LAST ASSESSMENT LAST EQUALIZED ASSESSMENT

+needeo PART III.
 LEASED PERSONAL PROPERTY - Report all items leased or rented by you for the conduct of your business as of January 1.
 If additional space is needed, attach a separate sheet using the same format.
 Regardless of any contract between the lessor and lessee as to who shall pay the taxes, leased personal property is to be assessed to the lessee.

-GRP ITEM DESCRIPTION MAKE AND MODEL NUMBER SERIAL NUMBER ITEM COST LEASE TERM YEAR LEASE BEGAN MONTHLY RENT LEASE TYPE LESSOR'S LEASE NUMBER LESSOR NAME & ADDRESS
+GRP ITEM DESCRIPTION MAKE AND MODEL NUMBER SERIAL NUMBER ITEM COST LEASE TERM YEAR MADE MONTHLY LEASE TY PE LESSOR'S LEASE NUMBER LESSOR NAME & ADDRESS

+- Operating Capital Other

 Operating Capital Other

 - Operating Capital Other

-- Operating Capital Other

 Operating Capital Other

-Operating Capital Other

 - Operating Capital Other

 - Operating Capital Other

 - Operating Capital Other

 - Operating Capital Other

 Operating Capital Other

 Operating Capital Other

 - Operating Capital Other

+- Operating Capital Other

 PART IV.
 OWNED PERSONAL PROPERTY - NONSTANDARD VALUE - Report property on which you wish to report a value different from standard depreciated cost where such value more closely reflects fair market value.
-The assessor may request supportive evidence before accepting such a value, such as recent appraisals and authoritative price and valuation guides for subject property.
+Include evidence to support the request for a non-standard value, such as a recent appraisal or a value from an authoritative price or valuation guide.
+Such evidence will be considered in any determination of a nonstandard value.
 If additional space is needed, attach a separate sheet using the same format.

-GRP ITEM DESCRIPTION YEAR MADE ORIGINAL COST DEPR FACTOR VALUE AS OF JANUARY 1 ASSESS SOR USE ONLY VALUE equipment qualified TON CONTROL - R d under T.C.A.
-67-5- e-half percent of cost eport pollution control 604.
-Such equipment COST CERTIFICATE YEAR CERTIFICATE EXPIRES
+GRP ITEM DESCRIPTION YEAR MADE ACQUISITION COST DEPR FACTOR VALUE AS OF JANUARY 1 A SSES SOR USE ONLY VALUE PART V POLILITION CONTROL - Penert pollution control

+6-604 (enclose copy of

+ACQUISITION

+COST YEAR MADE CERTIFICATE YEAR

+4

-[] SMALL ACCOUNTS CERTIFICATION (OPTIONAL).
-By checking the box at left, I certify that the total depreciated value of my property (all groups) is \$1,000 or less.
-I understand this certification is subject to penalties for perjury and I may be subject to statutory penalty and cost if this certification is proven false.
+SMALL ACCOUNTS CERTIFICATION (OPTIONAL) I understand either certification below is subject to penalties for perjury, and I may be subject to statutory penalty and cost if this certification is proven false.